jarun/googler/README.md

 - Fast and clean (no ads, stray URLs or clutter), custom color
 - Navigate result pages from omniprompt, open URLs in browser
 - Effortless keyword-based site search with googler @t add-on
+- Search and option completion scripts for Bash, Zsh and Fish
 - Fetch n results in a go, start at the n<sup>th</sup> result
 - Disable automatic spelling correction and search exact keywords
 - Specify duration, country/domain (default: worldwide/.com), language